qfcy/PyStackSnapshot/README.md

 ---

-`stack-snapshot` is a library that automatically captures the complete stack frames at the time of an exception, including **local and global variables**.
+`stack-snapshot` is a library that automatically captures the complete stack frames at the time of an exception, including **local and global variables**, which can be installed by `pip install stack-snapshot`.
 In Python development, it is often not enough to rely solely on traceback information, as it does not reveal the variable values at the time of the exception.
 To fix a bug, this means the exception must be **reproduced**, making some hard-to-reproduce bugs in production environments almost **impossible** to debug.
 However, with the `stack-snapshot` library, the entire stack's local and global variables are automatically captured when an exception occurs, allowing developers to **precisely locate exceptions**, significantly enhancing debugging efficiency.